SamStudio8/adventofcode/2022/README.md

 - Everything is `unwrap()`, presumably I should be doing this more Rusty

 ## Day 3: Backpacks
-- Wrote my first proper function
+- Wrote my first proper function and it doesn't even have a `return` statement
 - `retain()` is a nice function that filters a `HashSet` in place on a predicate

 ## Day 4: Overlaps